polleverywhere/kingkong/README.md

       end
     }

+Save the file and run it!
+You'll see some crazy log output right now, but eventually its going to be prettier.

-and its going to aggregate stats so you can plug it into munin and get all sorts of graphing goodness.
-You can see the stats by looking into the socket:
+You can see the stat aggregates of the pings by looking into the socket:

     watch cat /tmp/king_kong.socket

-## Getting Started

-Install the KingKong gem.

-    gem install kingkong

-Then look at the example above!

 If you don't understand EventMachine, you might have a little trouble getting this stuff working.
 Eventually I'd like to hook up Em::Syncrony and a nicer DSL for common tasks, like HTTP checks, to keep things simple.